XinyuLuan/Can2-HBU/README.md

 * go to `hbu/src/main/java/com.can2.hbu/HbuApplication`
 * click on the green button ![image](https://user-images.githubusercontent.com/25126842/92342320-5ff5b700-f075-11ea-8f5c-d2fc968160fd.png) in line 17 to run the project.
+  * if getting error on line 17, hover on the error and click on setup JDK 1.8 to index JDK to our project
 * go to [localhost:8080](http://localhost:8080/), then see the page we have so far.
   * ![image](https://user-images.githubusercontent.com/25126842/92342244-1d33df00-f075-11ea-92f3-88c8e73f82df.png)
 * install plugin [somarlint](https://www.sonarlint.org/intellij/) for code smell.